Muszeb/ENQUIRE/README.md

 The [latest Apptainer and Docker images](#Link) also retrieve bibliographic data associated to queried PMIDs and are shipped with Neo4j Community Edition (v5.25), allowing for easy graph database construction starting from ENQUIRE's `*_Complete_*` TSV files.
 The SIF image is complemented with the shell script [`ENQUIRE2KG.sh`](https://doi.org/10.6084/m9.figshare.29357207.v5)(also available in the GitHub repository),orchestrating the database construction and initiation.
 If you downloaded the script from FigShare, remember to make `ENQUIRE2KG.sh` executable via `chmod +x`.
 In short, the `ENQUIRE2KG.sh`

-- selects or creates a JOBDIR directory path under which the graph database will outputed;
+- creates (if not previously existing) a `enquire2kg-tag` directory and mounts it under a containerized path in which the graph database will outputed;
 - converts ENQUIRE's *Complete* edge and node files into Neo4j-friendly CSV files;
 - uses `neo4j-admin` to establish a graph database and test its functionality;
 - runs `neo4j console` to establish a (remote) connection via http://localhost:7474/.